View Kilbirnie through an inspired artistic lens and experience a striking splash of colour. Go for a walk and join the Kilbirnie mural movement.

 Head south, and you will see the first of two geometric murals by artist David H. Brown.
 'Cause and Effect' wrapping around the Wellington Electricity building.

 These works were inspired by the seismic history of the local terrain and how influential this now is to the settlement of Kilbirnie.
 Both 'Te Taiao' and 'Cause and Effect' were commissioned by the Kilbirnie Business Network.

 Bear towards Bay Road and walk south taking in the five framed murals by Timon Maxey on the Countdown wall; these depict different scenes from the surrounding area.

 Across to Coutts Street and look up to the Kilbirnie Liquor Centre south-facing wall where you will see the second David H. Brown mural (shown above)

-Staying on Coutts Street, near the Dairy you will see two murals, 'Memories of the tramway' and 'Memories of the Rongotai Speedway' by artist Sheyne Tuffery.
+Staying on Coutts Street, near the Dairy you will see two beautiful, hidden murals, 'Memories of the tramway' and 'Memories of the Rongotai Speedway' by artist Sheyne Tuffery.

-Take a moment and walk over to Mahora Street to check out a colourful mural, commissioned by Dwell Housing Trust to complement its beautiful community housing project.
+At Mahora Street check out the colourful mural commissioned by Dwell Housing Trust to complement its beautiful community housing project.

 Thanks to Resene and Wellington City Council for their support and huge contributions towards these projects, and to all the businesses and landlords involved.